adamkhan47/hac-web-app/README.md

 # hac-web-app
 hac web app will be my first ever frontend and backend app that preferably is self hosted to get your grades

+# must read
+- this app stores login in plaintext,

 # how to install
 - need node js
 clone repo, then run npm install and node server.js